 When dealing with ordinal data the correlation coefficient, previously described, can be computed in a simplified way.
-Consider the ordinal variables $\chi$ and y with ranks between 1 and N. It seems natural to measure the lack of agreement between $\chi$ and y by means of the difference of the ranks $d_i = x_i - y_i$ for each data pair $(x_i, y_i)$ .
-Using the differences we can express 2.18 as:
+Consider the ordinal variables X and Y with ranks between 1 and N. It seems natural to measure the lack of agreement between X and Y by means of the difference of the ranks $d_i = x_i - y_i$ for each data pair (x_i, y_i) .
+Using these differences we can express 2.18 as: